 📌You can use coconut oil daily during the fall/winter.
 2T per day.
 Coconut oil has anti-viral, anti-bacterial, anti-fungal, anti-protozoal properties.
 Sneak it in where ever you can.

-*I take Echinacea. (some people with certain allergies and autoimmune disorders should avoid taking Echinacea).
+📌I take Echinacea during the winter. (some people with certain allergies and autoimmune disorders should avoid taking Echinacea).

-*I take zinc a couple of times a week and 2 grams of vitamin C per day.
+📌I take zinc a couple of times a week and 2 grams of vitamin C per day.
 Vitamin C is also important for tissue repair so I take that all year.
 Check it out here.

 📌I keep my vitamin D levels optimal (between 50-80) I take 5000 IU daily.
 Vitamin D levels actually affect a host of health issues.
 Check it out here.